s3-echen/Project-Repository/README.md

 mkdir ~/lab04-$MYGIT/HADHA
 cd ~/lab04-$MYGIT/HADHA
 pwd
+(Create new directory with gene family name, go to that directory, and make sure in that directory)

 seqkit grep --pattern-file ~/lab03-$MYGIT/HADHA/HADHA.blastp.detail.filtered.out ~/lab03-$MYGIT/allprotein.fas | seqkit grep -v -p "carpio" > ~/lab04-$MYGIT/HADHA/HADHA.homologs.fas
+(Extract sequences in the "allprotein.fas" file that match the ones in the BLAST results file, and remove any sequences that contain "carpio", then save this to a new file)

 less HADHA.homologs.fas
+(Use this to look at the newly created file to make sure the sequences were filtered correctly)

 muscle -align ~/lab04-$MYGIT/HADHA/HADHA.homologs.fas -output ~/lab04-$MYGIT/HADHA/HADHA.homologs.al.fas
+(Align the sequences using MUSCLE and save the alignment in a new file)

 alv -kli  ~/lab04-$MYGIT/HADHA/HADHA.homologs.al.fas | less -RS
+(View the alignment in a colored format, can see the differences very easily)

 alv -kli --majority ~/lab04-$MYGIT/HADHA/HADHA.homologs.al.fas | less -RS
+(View the alignment, having the majority consensus sequence highlighted)

 Rscript --vanilla ~/lab04-$MYGIT/plotMSA.R  ~/lab04-$MYGIT/HADHA/HADHA.homologs.al.fas
+(Make a visual plot of the alignment using R script)

 alignbuddy -al  ~/lab04-$MYGIT/HADHA/HADHA.homologs.al.fas
+(This opens the alignment in the AlignBuddy tool for analysis, such as the wigth(length) of the alignment)

 alignbuddy -trm all  ~/lab04-$MYGIT/HADHA/HADHA.homologs.al.fas | alignbuddy -al
+(Removes any gaps from the alignment, can view the length after this filtering)

 alignbuddy -dinv 'ambig' ~/lab04-$MYGIT/HADHA/HADHA.homologs.al.fas | alignbuddy -al
+(This is used to calculate the length of the alignment after removing uncertain or ambiguous regions from the alignment)

 t_coffee -other_pg seq_reformat -in ~/lab04-$MYGIT/HADHA/HADHA.homologs.al.fas -output sim
+(Using T-Coffee to calculate the average percent identity of the alignment)

 alignbuddy -pi ~/lab04-$MYGIT/HADHA/HADHA.homologs.al.fas | awk ' (NR>2)  { for (i=2;i<=NF  ;i++){ sum+=$i;num++} }
 END{ print(100*sum/num) }'
+(Using AlignBuddy to calculate the average percent identity of the alignment)

+# Step 3:
+Commands: